History of Morgan Stanley in Timeline

 In May 2020, Morgan Stanley agreed to pay a $5 million penalty to settle allegations made by the SEC that the corporation provided misleading information to some clients in the retail wrap fee programs regarding trade-execution services and transaction costs.

-October 2020: Deal Announced for the Acquisition of Eaton Vance
+October 2020: Eaton Vance Acquisition Announcement

 In October 2020, Morgan Stanley announced a deal to acquire Eaton Vance.

-October 2020: Acquisition of E*Trade completed
+October 2020: Acquisition of E*Trade Completed

 In October 2020, Morgan Stanley completed its acquisition of E*Trade for $13 billion.